Social economy at a glance

 Policy and legal framework

 There is no specific law on social economy in Croatia.
-The government however issued a Strategy for Social Entrepreneurship Development in 2015.
+The government however issued a Strategy for the Development of Social Entrepreneurship in the Republic of Croatia for the period 2015-2020 in 2015.
 It provides a definition of social entrepreneurship and policy orientations, especially on the inclusion of vulnerable groups such as Roma people.

 Some laws however structure the different legal forms that are part of the social economy in Croatia :

 In 2015, Croatia adopted its first strategy.
-This “Strategy for the development of social economy for 2015-2020" envisaged to improve the legal framework and financial framework on social economy and to give more visibility to the sector.
+This “Strategy for the Development of Social Entrepreneurship in the Republic of Croatia for the period 2015-2020" envisaged to improve the legal framework and financial framework on social economy and to give more visibility to the sector.
 This strategy has not yet been fully implemented but the current Croatian ESF + programme plans to support some measures suggested by the strategy.

 Policymakers in the field of the social economy

-At national levels, the Ministry of Labour and Pension System is responsible for creating a more enabling ecosystem for social economy entities to develop.
-It is therefore responsible for the implementation of the Strategy for Social Entrepreneurship Development.
+At national level, Ministry of Labour, Pension System, Family and Social Policy is responsible for creating a more enabling ecosystem for social economy entities.

-However other ministries and National Agencies also take part in the development of the social economy as management authorities for the EU funding programmes:
+However other ministries and National Agencies also take part in the development of the social economy as bodies involved in the management and control systems for EU funding programmes:

 Networks, federation and representative entities